I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: I4VGen

 \section{{I4VGen}}

-This section introduces \textbf{I4VGen}, a novel training-free and plug-and-play approach designed for enhancing the capabilities of pre-trained video diffusion models.
-As shown in Fig.~\ref{fig:i4vgen}, we factorize text-to-video generation into two stages: (1) \textbf{anchor image synthesis} to generate the anchor image $\mathbf{x}$ given the text prompt $\mathbf{y}$, and (2) \textbf{anchor image-guided video synthesis} to generate the video $\mathbf{v}$ by leveraging the text prompt $\mathbf{y}$ and the image conditioning $\mathbf{x}$.
+This section introduces \textbf{\textsc{I4VGen}}, a novel video diffusion inference pipeline designed for enhancing the capabilities of pre-trained text-to-video diffusion models.
+As illustrated in Fig.~\ref{fig:i4vgen}, we factorize the inference process into two stages: (1) {anchor image synthesis} to generate the anchor image $\mathbf{x}$ given the text prompt $\mathbf{y}$, and (2) {anchor image-augmented video synthesis} to generate the video $\mathbf{v}$ by leveraging the text prompt $\mathbf{y}$ and the anchor image $\mathbf{x}$.
 This section provides the detailed explanations of both stages in Sec. \ref{sec:anchor-image-synthesis} and \ref{sec:anchor-image-guided-video-synthesis}, respectively.